-- · support teachers, giving advice and feedback; - review and maintain the provision of resources; - discuss and review schemes of work regularly; - Ensure the school regularly consults with parents regarding the PSHE curriculum - keep up-to-date with developments in PSHE education and provide INSET activities when necessary.
+- support teachers, giving advice and feedback; - review and maintain the provision of resources; - discuss and review schemes of work regularly; - keep up-to-date with developments in PSHE education and provide INSET activities when necessary.

 This policy will be renewed every two years after consultation with the teachers, the Deputy Head Pastoral and the Headmistress.